DebabrataBanik/Bookmark-Manager/README.md

 ## What it does

 - Save any URL with a title, description, and category tags
-- Metadata (publisher, author, date) is scraped automatically on save
+- Metadata (publisher, author, date) is scraped automatically on save using metascraper
 - Filter bookmarks by category tags or search by title
 - Sort by recently added, recently visited, or most visited
 - Pin important bookmarks and archive ones to keep feed clean
 - Visit tracking - every time you open a link, the view count and last visited date update
+- Dark/light mode with system preference detection

 ---